 I have been blessed with many aha moments in my life.
-I look at aha moments as gifts from God – that He loves me enough to show me things in a clear way and if I accept them, my life will have positive results.
+I look at aha moments as gifts from God—that He loves me enough to show me things clearly and if I accept them, my life will have positive results.

 For more inspiration, also check out our compilation of the best life quotes that will remind you just how precious our time on this earth really is.

 And let’s be real, you can’t.

 Someone is always going to disagree with what you believe, what you say, what you do—so you might as well stop trying to please others and focus on what is best for you.
 I’m not talking about being defiant and argumentative—I’m talking about deciding based on what you think other people are going to think.

 I am from the south, and this is a tremendous problem in that area of the country.
 I know people who do things simply because they don’t want someone to think badly about them.

 People are going to judge you—they are going to have opinions without having all the facts.
 You need to let that go.
 Do what works for you and if someone doesn’t agree, it is their problem.